 No matter what your age, the charm of living on a farm is irresistible.
 Seek out working farms that welcome families with children.
 Often run as successful farms and holiday businesses in tandem, many offer swimming pools and other extras on site.
 Combining fun and educational visits to the animals, healthy farm cooked meals and plenty of fresh air and exercise, a stay on a working farm will produce the happiest shared memories.

-Granny’s ground rules
+Granny’s ground rules for holidays with grandchildren

 Before you depart on holiday make clear to children that your funds are not unlimited.
 There are sure to be times when souvenirs, trinkets, special activities and other treats will be desired, but be firm and consistent and they’ll soon give up trying to extort money from you.